plausible/website/_posts/2021-10-20-how-we-bootstrapped-our-open-source-google-analytics-alternative-to-500k-arr.md

 It's been an incredible ride for our bootstrapped, open source and privacy-first alternative to Google Analytics.
 The graph above that shows our MRR growth to date is worth a thousand words.

-If you're new to Plausible, here's a brief overview of who we are and how we got here:
+If you're new to Plausible, here's a brief overview of who we are and how we got here.

 1. Ordered list
 {:toc}